Tyneham School

-The Tyneham Village School
+The Charming Story of Tyneham Village School

 In those times, outbreaks of influenza as well as other infectious diseases kept many from attending school.
 During busy times on the farms attendance would also suffer.
 This was because many of the children had to help with the harvest and other work, such as hedging and ditching.